akashmod/Self_Driving_Car_Behavioral_Cloning/README.md

 Will run the video at 48 FPS.
 The default FPS is 60.

-#### Why create a video
+#### Why a video is provided

 1. It's been noted the simulator might perform differently based on the hardware.
-So if your model drives succesfully on your machine it might not on another machine (your reviewer).
-Saving a video is a solid backup in case this happens.
+So if the model drives successfully on a machine it might not on another machine.
+The video serves as a solid backup and a proof of successful code implementation in case this happens.
-2. You could slightly alter the code in `drive.py` and/or `video.py` to create a video of what your model sees after the image is processed (may be helpful for debugging).

-## How to write a README
-A well written README file can enhance your project and portfolio.
-Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).
+2. It helped in troubleshooting of the codes.